breatheco-de/content/src/content/lesson/what-is-learnpack.md

 date: "2020-10-19T16:36:30+00:00"
 tags: ["learnpack"]
 status: "published"
 ---

-Throughout this course, you will see here and there the word "LearnPack"; you will use LearnPack a lot, so, its better for you carefully undertand what Learnpack is.
+Throughout this lecture, you will see here and there the word "LearnPack"; you will use LearnPack a lot, so, its better for you carefully undertand what Learnpack is.

 ## What is LearnPack?

-Learnpack is an friendly interactive coding tool that teaches how to make something focused in the idea that you have to make the things by your own.
-You can also understand Learnpack as an application to follow tutorials and receive useful feedback while your are coding.
+Learnpack is an innovative and user-friendly coding tool designed to empower learners to code with a hands-on approach.
+It emphasizes the importance of self-driven learning, allowing users to bring their ideas to life through interactive tutorials and real-time feedback.
+This application is not just about following instructions; it's about understanding the process and developing the skills to create independently.

 ### What makes LearnPack so unique?

-Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each will be auto-grading for instant feedback and a video tutorial solution (sometimes) and an AI Coding Tutor that will guide you in your coding journey.

-This is the best way to learn coding-related skills.
+LearnPack revolutionizes the learning experience by offering bite-sized coding challenges that progressively build your skills.
+With instant auto-grading feedback and occasional video tutorial solutions, you'll never feel lost.
+Plus, our AI Coding Tutor is like having a personal mentor, guiding you every step of the way.
+Dive into LearnPack and transform the way you acquire coding expertise

+> It's the most engaging path to mastering the craft!

 ## How to use LearnPack